E-mirandar/cse15l-lab-reports/lab1.md

 After it will ask for a password and thats where we put in the password we just reseted a while back.
 Put that password in here and we will have access to our remote computer just like that and we can use it for whatever our needs are

-(Insert screen shot of successful log in of the remote computer)

 ![workwork](Screenshot 2023-04-09 at 9.15.58 PM.png)

 ---

 # STEP 5